mpajunen/phamda/README.md

 ### Composition

 Phamda functions are **composable**.
 The basic functions can be used to create new, more complex functions.
 There are also several functions to help with function composition.
-For example the `compose` function that takes multiple argument functions and returns a new function.
+For example the `compose` function takes multiple argument functions and returns a new function.
 Calling this new function applies the argument functions in succession:

 ```php
 $double           = function ($x) { return $x * 2; };